kongware/ftor/README.md

 ```
 Please note that since tuples are immutable, you always get a new tuple with operations that carry out mutations. ftor also supports lenses that operate on tuples, i.e. retrieving or modifying nested values is as easy as with flat tuples.

 The type of a `Pair`, for instance, is `((a, b) -> c)`.
 Genrally, tuples should be chosen if a composite type of fix length and related data with different types is required.
-Considering this properties and because tuples are product types they merely implement the `Bifunctor` and `trifunctor` type class, whereas the following type classes are delegated to their elements:
+Considering this properties and because tuples are product types they merely implement the `Bifunctor` and `Trifunctor` type class, whereas the following type classes are delegated to their elements:

 * Bounded
 * Ord